balticembedded/be-uboot/BE_readme.txt

 *) To update u-boot version from freescale the specific branch must be downloaded and merged into be-patches branch.
-Because BE_mx53_first board is based on mx53loco, the configuration and board files must be checked if have changed and if have then they can be merged using some tool, e.g. :
+Because mx53beboard is based on mx53loco, the configuration and board files must be checked if have changed and if have then they can be merged using some tool, e.g. :
-   $ meld include/configs/BE_mx53_first.h include/configs/mx53loco.h
+   $ meld include/configs/mx53beboard.h include/configs/mx53loco.h

 *) Install freescales u-boot to device:
 	$ sudo dd if=u-boot.imx of=/dev/XXX bs=512 seek=2